ChuckLennonJM/Counter-Strike-Autoexec-v2/README.md

 # Autoexec-v2
-An absolutely perfect Autoexec file for Cs:Go, and, soon, for CS 1.6
+The goal is to make an absolutely perfect Autoexec file for Cs:Go, and for CS 1.6 Now it is a bit late since CS2 is coming soon, but I'll see what can be done on this new engine